The Eternal Cylinder review: an outlandish, delightful, and surprisingly approachable survival adventure

 The Eternal Cylinder review: an outlandish, delightful, and surprisingly approachable survival adventureEntirely platonic Darwinism

-Deep in the endless of sediment of the ancient, fossilised internet, it is possible find signs of an interview in which I spoke to ACE Team about their weird beat ‘em up sequel, Zeno Clash 2.
+Deep in the endless sediment of the ancient, fossilised internet, it is possible to find signs of an interview in which I spoke to ACE Team about their weird beat ‘em up sequel, Zeno Clash 2.
 Company founder Carlos Bordeu finished up that interview by saying: “aesthetic choices have been intentionally made to make our game stand out from the mass of traditional fantasy games that continue to mimic each other”.
 I feel that it’s probably fair to say that these choices have continued to be made almost a decade later, with Bordeu now the game director of The Eternal Cylinder, a game about a giant cylinder.

-But is it /really/ about a giant cylinder?
+But is it really about a giant cylinder?
 And what do such esoteric choices add up to in this latest Ace Team venture into the unfamiliar?
 Let’s find out.

 The truth is that The Eternal Cylinder is less about its primary and titular antagonist, the giant cylinder which is crushing a colourful alien world beneath its red hot immensity, than it is about its protagonists, the trunk-snouted trebhum: a bipedal not-people who are the emotional and gameplay heart of this lovely, remarkably approachable game.

 In some ways The Eternal Cylinder is less weird than its premise suggests.
 At a purely tactile, moment-to-moment game level it does feel less immediately unusual to play than the Zeno Clashes, or even Abyss Odyssey.
-The controls are instantly comprehensible to anyone who has done a bit of running and jumping in a third person game, and the loop of hoovering up resources to continue playing has become a familiar default.
+The controls are instantly comprehensible to anyone who has done a bit of running and jumping in a third-person game, and the loop of hoovering up resources to continue playing has become a familiar default.

-Your role, as a trebhum, is to stay alive, and to hatch, resuscitate, or free other trebhum to join your family.
+As a trebhum, your role is to stay alive and to hatch, resuscitate, or free other trebhum to join your family.
 Once joined, they scamper around after you, and can be switched to at will, allowing you some options to deal with the challenges you face, and some get-out-of-game-over options for when your primary lad gets eaten or flattened.
 Yes, sometimes the little snoutbeasts die, but if one survives then others can be rescued from death via some weird altar thing and a bellyful of crystal dust.
 More broadly, you must avoid starving to death, being eaten or squashed by any of the ecosystem of weird creatures which chomp and wallop their way across the world’s alien landscapes, and, ultimately, you must evolve.

 "You must avoid starving to death, being eaten or squashed by any of the ecosystem of weird creatures which wallop their way across the alien landscapes, and, ultimately, you must evolve."